xdoko01/pgRPG/experiments/ecs/README.md

   - `CanTalk` component has new attribute `text_speed` that is managing the speed of displaying text for the particular entity (NPC/player).
   - `show_dialog` module has now 2 functions `show_dialog_static` and `show_dialog_dynamic`.
 Static fcion is the original function whereas the dynamic is the new one.
   - Based on elapsed time from the first command call, the command is showing portion of the text. `frame_surf` is static and generated only on the first call of the command wherease the `test_surf` is generated every time the command is called internally.
 Hence, it is slower than `show_dialog_static` function.
+  - The command remains the same, i.e. `show_command`.
+The decision if dynamic or static function is to be used must be done in commands package mapping.

 ## To Do

 ####

+### Update console library so that it has the paths encapsulated in str() to support libpath

 ### Processors - skipping of processors based on configuration